JUA96/Joe-Portfolio/README.md

 **Data Analyst, and aspiring Data Scientist who is always open to new oppurtunities.**

-Interested in the intersection of Data Science and Public Policymaking.
-Specifically, the oppurtunity that state of the art technologies can bring to improving the overall policmaking process.
+Interested in the intersection of Data Science and Public Policymaking, I am fascinated by the oppurtunity that state of the art machine-learning developments  can bring to the overall policmaking process.

 I am a big fan conducting stastistical modelling in R, but I also have significant experience in machine learning with Python.
 Over the next years I would like to build a substantial portfolio of R and Python projects, leveraging the various advantages of each language to build interesting and useful predictive models.